dmaillard/David-Maillard/about.md

 2. Conversions (to convert visitors into leads).
 3. Nurturing (to massage those leads into customers).

-Team all that with a strong passion for education, ‘No Jargon Policy’ and unlimited support and it’s no wonder we have a growing tribe of 1,500 very happy clients.
-In fact, our 99.6% client retention rate says it all… once you join us, you’ll never want to leave.
+Team all that with a strong passion for education, ‘No Jargon Policy’ and unlimited support and it’s no wonder you’ll never want to leave.

 ***